 Colby is often described as a milder form of cheddar, and while the cheese making processes are quite similar, the two cheeses do have characteristic differences in texture and flavor profile.

-Colby is tender, it’s lacy, it’s a perfect melter, and with a salty-sweet taste that is perfectly balanced (as all things should be), it makes everything you put with it tastier.
+Colby is tender, lacy, a perfect melter, and its salty-sweet taste is so perfectly balanced (as all things should be), that it makes everything you put with it tastier.